Eclipse openPASS Working Group Charter

 openPASS WG Participation Fees

 To operate properly, the openPASS WG will request additional services from the Eclipse Management Organization (EMO) or execute certain tasks with resources from the WG participants.
-Participation fees are due in addition to the Eclipse membership fees and are outlined in the participation agreement.
+Participation fees are due in addition to the Eclipse membership fees and are outlined in the Membership Fee Structure table below.

-On an annual basis, participation fees will be decided and published in the WG participation agreement by the Steering Committee to allow for the execution of these services.
+On an annual basis, participation fees will be decided by the Steering Committee and this Charter will be updated accordingly to allow for the execution of these services.
 Results for employee service days can be delivered as

 - result packages or